 What is GoBotKR?

-GoBotKR is a high-risk trojan-type infection that entered the scene in May, 2018.
-It is basically an updated version of another trojan called GoBot2, which is written in Go programming language.
-GoBotKR is designed to open a backdoor for cyber criminals to access and remotely control the infected machine.
-Research results show that this malware is distributed using torrent websites.
-What's interesting, however, is that it targets mainly South Korean users.
-Presence of such infection can lead to a variety of issues and eliminating it is a must.
+GoBotKR is high-risk trojan-type infection that entered the scene in May, 2018.
+It is essentially an updated version of another trojan called GoBot2, which is written in the Go programming language.
+GoBotKR opens a 'backdoor' for cyber criminals to access and remotely control the infected machine.

 |Threat Type||Trojan, Backdoor, Botnet, Spyware|

 |Detection Names||Avast (Win64:Trojan-gen), BitDefender (Trojan.GenericKD.41004506), ESET-NOD32 (A Variant Of Win64/GoBot2.F), McAfee (Artemis!EAD0547AD299), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|